vitessio/website/content/en/docs/14.0/design-docs/vreplication/keys.md

 # The use of unique keys

 A VReplication stream copies data from a table on a source target to a table on a target tablet.
 In some cases the two tablets may be the same one, but the stream is oblivious to such nuance.
 VReplication needs to be able to copy existing rows from the source table onto the target table, as well as identify binary log events from the source tablet, and apply them onto the target table.
-To that effect, VReplication needs to be able to uinquely identify rows, so that it can apply a specific `UPDATE` on the correct row, or so that it knows all rows _up to a given row_ have been copied.
+To that effect, VReplication needs to be able to uniquely identify rows, so that it can apply a specific `UPDATE` on the correct row, or so that it knows all rows _up to a given row_ have been copied.

 Each row needs to be uniquely identifiable.
 In the relational model this is trivially done by utilizing `UNIQUE KEY`s, preferably `PRIMARY KEY`s.
 A `UNIQUE KEY` made up of non-`NULL`able columns is considered a `PRIMARY KEY` equivalent (PKE) for this purpose.